ColinKennedy/usd_cpp_utilities/README.md

-- Make sure it works with the scale attribute!
 - Rename the module to just "scale_check"
-- Make sure there's a performance test
+- Make sure there's a GPU performance test
 - Make the output values correct and easy to understand
-- Make rez tests
 - Add CUDA support, via ephemerals
 - Optimize it to be as fast as possible